TueloNtlotlang/2022-11-17-Erasmus-Staff-Mobility-Program-OpenRefine-Workshop/index.md

   <strong>Accessibility:</strong>
 {% if online == "false" %}
   We are committed to making this workshop accessible to everybody.
-For workshops at a physical location, please note that the following has been arranged :
+Please note that the following has been arranged :
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>